5 Science-Backed Ways to Boost Your Creativity

 Research shows that when people try to think more creatively, they almost always can -- and those effects are both significant and repeatable.
 Green points to an “age-old adage” in neuroscience that “cells that fire together, wire together.”
 The idea is that the more you use your brain to do something, the stronger the connections between the cells involved become.

-Try implementing this in your everyday routine by dedicating specific time to think creatively -- and reminding yourself to do so before any brainstorming session.
+Try implementing this idea in your everyday routine by avoiding bringing your phone to bed or to the bathroom.
+It's also a good idea to turn off notification settings for social media apps and email.
+Consider dedicating specific time in your day to thinking creatively -- and remind yourself to do so before any brainstorming session.

 2. Change up your surroundings -- even minimally.